blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ===================================
 ``./komodod -ac_name=4REWDECENDSTAKE -ac_supply=999999 -ac_reward=500000000 -ac_decay=75000000 -ac_end=12000 -ac_staked=40``

-999999 coin premine

-5 coin block reward

-Block rewards ends at block 12000.

-``ac_decay`` has no effect without ``ac_halving`` and ``ac_reward`` both set.

-Chain adjusts difficulty so 40% of blocks are proof of stake, 60% proof of work.
+A 999999-coin pre-mine, with a 5-coin block reward, the block reward ends at block 12000, and the chain adjusts difficulty so 40% of blocks are mined via PoS, 60% via PoW.

+For ``ac_decay`` to have an effect, both ``ac_halving`` and ``ac_reward`` must be set.

 ac_reward ac_decay ac_perc ac_pubkey ac_staked
 ==============================================
 ``./komodod -ac_name=4REWDECPERCSTAKE -ac_supply=9000 -ac_reward=1000000000 -ac_decay=80000000 -ac_perc=2000000 -ac_pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_staked=80``

-9000 coin premine

-10 coin block reward.

-``ac_decay`` has no effect without ``ac_halving`` and ``ac_reward`` both set.

-Pubkey address receives 0.2 coin for every mined block.(an additional 2% of block reward)

-Pubkey address receives an additional 2% for every transaction made on the chain.
+A 9000-coin pre-mine, and a 10-coin block reward.
+The pubkey address receives 0.2 coin for every mined block (an additional 2% above the block reward).
+The pubkey address receives an additional 2% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 2 coins are created and sent to the pubkey address.
-This includes the additional verification transaction in POS blocks, meaning the pubkey address receives more coins for every POS block.
+This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.

+For ``ac_decay`` to have an effect, both ``ac_halving`` and ``ac_reward`` must be set.

 ``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.

 ac_reward ac_end ac_perc ac_pubkey ac_staked
 ============================================

 ``./komodod -ac_name=4REWENDPERCSTAKE -ac_supply=999999 -ac_reward=5000000000 -ac_end=10000 -ac_staked=33 -ac_perc=1000000 -ac_pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392``

-999999 coin premine

-50 coin block reward

-Block rewards ends at block 10000.

-Chain adjusts difficulty so 33% of blocks are proof of stake, 67% proof of work.
+A 999999-coin pre-mine, a 50-coin block reward, the block rewards ends at block 10000, and the chain adjusts difficulty so 33% of blocks are mined via PoS, 67% via PoW.

-Pubkey address receives 0.5 coin for every mined block(an additional 1% of block reward)

-Pubkey address receives an additional 1% for every transaction made on the chain.
+The pubkey address receives 0.5 coin for every mined block (an additional 1% above the block reward).
+The pubkey address receives an additional 1% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, 1 additional coin is created and sent to the pubkey address.
-This includes the additional verification transaction in POS blocks, meaning the pubkey address receives more coins for every POS block.
+This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.

 ``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.